Please see my full disclosure policy here for more information.

 I generally LOVED the food in Thailand, and it was much cheaper.
 We ate many meals on the street for 2-3 dollars for both of us.
 Even when I ate out in a restaurant one night, I paid about $4 for a HUGE bowl of Khao Soi (noodles and vegetables in broth with chicken) and a bottle of water.

-Then, there was the yummy bannana deep fried in an egg roll wrapper and drizzled with sweetened condensed milk, and the mango and stick rice….yum.
+Then, there was the yummy banana deep fried in an egg roll wrapper and drizzled with sweetened condensed milk, and the mango and stick rice….yum.

 Thailand wins on the food front.

 Obviously, Tokyo, hands down.
 Bangkok was filled with trash.
 It was everywhere.
 The city stank of trash and animal excrement.
-Tokyo is clean to a fault.
+The rest of Thailand was better, but Tokyo was clean to a fault.
 No trash on the streets, and very clean smelling for a big city.

 Ease of getting into the city from the airport: